danTapps/homebridge-hubitat-makerapi/README.md

 ***v0.3.0*** Added Button support, limited to "push" for 1 button, see ***"programmable_buttons"*** for advanced programmable button support (thanks to @swiss6th for the code base)<br>
 ***v0.3.1*** fixed double usage of switch if a button also has the switch attribute<br>
 ***v0.3.2*** Another try to deal with websocket issues<br>
+***v0.3.3*** Fixed programmed buttons implementation, further testing on websocket connection, reloading of attribute states via HTTP if websocket connection is "broken", some refactoring<br>
 # Explanation:

 ### Direct Updates